-More Information on Local Ballot Measures for the November 3, 2020 Election
+More Information on Local Initiative Measures for the November 3, 2020 Election

 The following four initiatives will be on the November 2020 ballot: